-In the year 2000, Zimbabwe embarked on a fast track land redistribution exercise that sought to address the historical colonial imbalances by making sure that most of the landless people were resettled in gazetted farms.
+In the year 2000, Zimbabwe embarked on a fast track land redistribution exercise that sought to address the historical colonial imbalances by ensuring that most of the landless people were resettled in gazetted farms.
 This Fast Track Land Reform (FTLR) program implemented represents one of the key radical redistributive land reforms in Zimbabwe (Moyo, 2011; Chambati, 2013).
-It reversed the racially skewed agrarian structure and discriminatory land tenure system inherited from the colonial rule whereby over 6,000 large scale white farmers and a few foreign and nationally owned agro-industrial estates controlled most of the prime land, water resources and bio-reserves while relegating the majority of the indigenous population to marginal lands (Moyo, 2011; Chambati, 2013; Mapfumo, 2015; Chipika and Malaba, 2016).
+It reversed the racially skewed agrarian structure and discriminatory land tenure system inherited from the colonial rule whereby over 6,000 large - scale white farmers and a few foreign and nationally owned agro-industrial estates controlled most of the prime land, water resources and bio-reserves while relegating the majority of the indigenous population to marginal lands (Moyo, 2011; Chambati, 2013; Mapfumo, 2015; Chipika, & Malaba, 2016).

-One of the key aspects of the 2000 land reform programme was an emphasis on the direct redistribution, equity and land for crops, with little attention on wildlife management (Wolmer et al., 2004).
-The attempt to incorporate inherently extensive wildlife management into resettlement schemes runs directly counter to the rhetoric and technical biases of land reform programmes in Zimbabwe (Wolmer et al., 2004).
-Hence, a new political terrain rapidly unfolded with new actors and new institutions (Chaumba et al., 2010).
-This intentionally or unintentionally resulted in the 2000 land reforms transforming all the affected areas such as the Save Valley Conservancy (SVC) significantly and in certain circumstances converted wildlife areas into agricultural land.
-Currently, several factors continue to undermine development in the Save Valley, impacting on the SVC as well as on local communities that mostly rely on dry subsistence farming, and end up trapped in a vicious cycle of poverty.
+One of the key aspects of the 2000 land reform programme was an emphasis on the direct redistribution, equity and land for crops, with little attention on wildlife management (Wolmer, et al., 2004).
+The attempt to incorporate inherently extensive wildlife management into resettlement schemes runs directly counter to the rhetoric and technical biases of land reform programmes in Zimbabwe (Wolmer, et al., 2004).
+Hence, a new political terrain rapidly unfolded with new actors and institutions (Chaumba, et al., 2010).
+This intentionally or unintentionally resulted in the 2000 land reforms significantly transforming all the affected areas such as the Save Valley Conservancy (SVC) and in certain circumstances converted wildlife areas into agricultural land.
+The formation and evolution of SVC and other conservancies depended on several catalytic and enabling factors, and teamwork among various stakeholders (Lindsey, et al., 2012).
+Save Valley Conservancy was formed as a result of a number of circumstances which included an epic drought (1991-1992) that brought an end to cattle ranching and agricultural endeavours in the area, it was therefore realised that wildlife was the only viable enterprise in the area.
+Following the formation of SVC, some ranchers decided to retain livestock, pursuing a mixed species production system.
+However, in 1991-